isayoften/Daniil-Suhoi-Portfolio/Optimization Rush/article.md

 In essence, we freeze the original model, insert low-rank adapters under the relevant weight matrices, and train these adapters to simulate the updates that would normally come from gradients.
 With these concepts and the formulas above, you should now understand the illustration provided.

-Where do the memory and computation optimizations come from?
-Since the baseline model is frozen, we don’t store gradients or optimizer moments for it, and we avoid unnecessary computations.
-Essentially, with a few caveats, we now only need to perform inference on the baseline model, which, in the case of large models, still requires significant hardware resources.
-However, the trainable parameters in these adapters typically constitute less than 1% of the total parameters of the original model.
+>The most significant benefit comes from the reduction in memory and storage usage.
+For a large Transformer trained with Adam, we reduce that VRAM usage by up to 2/3 if \\(r \ll d\\) as we do not need to store the gradients and optimizer states for the frozen parameters.
+We also observe a 25% speedup during training on GPT-3 175B compared to full fine-tuning as we do not need to calculate the gradient for the vast majority of the parameters.

 #### 1.3.
 Quantization и QLoRa